Circular law for non-Hermitian block band matrices with slowly growing bandwidth: Singular value rigidity estimate for a general boundary case

 This can be verified via taking the candidate solution into \eqref{miavg} and ignoring all boundary non-isotropic effects.
-This computation that $m_k=\widetilde{m}_k=m_c$ has been used several times in prior circular law papers such as \cite{MR3230002} and \cite{han2025circular}, and we can obtain the proof of Proposition \ref{stieltjesconvergence} directly from this: \begin{proof}[\proofname\ of Proposition \ref{stieltjesconvergence}] It suffices to apply the proof of Proposition \ref{proposition4.1} to the periodic matrix $\mathcal{T}_{n+2}^{per}$, and use the fact that the solution to the MDE associated to $\mathcal{T}_{n+2}^{per}$ is precisely $m_c$ on the diagonal.
-Then the convergence of $m_{n+2,z}^{per}(\zeta)$ to $m_z(\zeta)$ follows from the projection of MDE in \eqref{m1w2} and standard properties of Stieltjes transform of the circular law density, see \cite{jain2021circular}, section 4 and \cite{jana2017distribution}. \end{proof}
+This computation that $m_k=\widetilde{m}_k=m_c$ has been used several times in prior circular law papers such as \cite{MR3230002} and \cite{han2025circular}.

 However, for our matrix $Y_z$, the boundary is not periodic so we have no closed form solutions.
 Nevertheless, we can still prove the following uniform upper bound: \begin{lemma} For all $w=i\eta,\eta>0$, the solution to \eqref{miavg} satisfies